NotW41k3R/JalSuchak/README.md

 3. Generate a basic output file with HMPI Column added.
 (Done)

 4. Good Looking UI.
-(Left)
+(Done)
    Result shown directly on webpage instead of separate spreadsheet.
 (Done).
    Makes it user-friendly for scientists, researchers, and policymakers.
-(Left) Validate and standardize geo-coordinates (Latitude/Longitude) for integration with maps.
-(Left)
+(Done) Validate and standardize geo-coordinates (Latitude/Longitude) for integration with maps.
+(Done)

-5. Folium/Map Integration for basic HMPI with colored values for quality index.
+5. Geopandas and Folium based Map for basic HMPI with colored values for quality index.
+(Done)

 6. Generate Maps and Trends based on Time Stamped Data.